PhD in E-Research and Technology Enhanced Learning

 Students taking this programme are highly motivated, self-managing individuals who work in positions of influence in any sector of education.

 This programme is suitable for senior managers, policy makers and experienced professionals in all areas of education, consultants and self-employed persons, and those in public and private sector organisations wishing to develop their understanding of the research and practice of technology enhanced learning.
 Learning technology professionals, educational developers and those with a strong interest in developing distance or blended learning in their courses are likely to be interested.
 The programme is aimed at those who are looking for a course of relevance to their current responsibilities and who wish to gain a doctorate.
-The focus of the programme is on technology enhanced learning in educational settings and sectors.
+The focus of the programme is on educational uses and practices of technology enhanced learning in educational settings and sectors.

 By studying in this programme you will benefit from: